MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Get-AzureStorageServiceMetricsProperty.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageServiceMetricsProperty** cmdlet gets metrics properties for the azure_2 Storage service.
+The **Get-AzureStorageServiceMetricsProperty** cmdlet gets metrics properties for the Azure Storage service.

 ## EXAMPLES